 Medical University of Varna “Prof. Dr. Paraskev Stoyanov” (MUV)

 Medical University of Varna “Prof. Dr. Paraskev Stoyanov” (MUV), established 1961, is a Bulgarian state school for higher education and the leading medical research institution in East Bulgaria.
 MUV is one of the most dynamically developing universities in Bulgaria.
-The University meets all world and European requirements for independent higher institution with its highly qualified academic faculty, remarkable facilities, two students’ hostels, modern university library and a publishing house.
+The University meets all worldwide and European requirements for independent higher institution with its highly qualified academic faculty, remarkable facilities, two students’ hostels, modern university library and a publishing house.
 MUV has an excellent evaluation in the institutional accreditation by the National Agency for Assessment and Accreditation.

 University of Naples – Federico II (UNINA)